lariniv/React-app/README.md

 ## Deployed website - https://react-app-ochre-six.vercel.app/

-Note: Backend is hosted on Render, so it might take a while to load data, when you first time interact with it.
+Note: Backend is hosted on Render, so it might bot load first time you opne it.
+If so send fetch to this endpoint - https://react-app-y040.onrender.com/health